lakshmipq/sslc/science/ch09-Heredity-and-Evolution/exam-qna.md

 * Inheritance of traits
 * Genetic drift / gene flow
 * Variation / mutuation / changes in DNA.
+## (Q) Why are traits acquired during its lifetime of an individual not inherited?
 ## (Q) The experiences of an individual acquired during its lifetime cannot be passed on to its progeny.
 Give reason.
 Change in non-reproductive tissues cannot be passed on to the DNA of germ cells.
+## (Q) “An individual organism cannot pass the experiences acquired during its life time to the progenies of the next generation.”
+Explain this concept with the help of an illustration
+* Change in non-reproductive tissues cannot be passed on to the DNA of the germ cells
+* For example, if we breed a group of mice all their progeny will have tails, as expected.
+Now, if the tails of these mice are removed by surgery in each generation, the tailless mice produce tailed progeny.
+* Because, removal of the tail cannot change the genes of the germ cells of the mice.
 ## (Q) What are fossils?
 Preserved traces of living organisms in deep layers of the earth.
 ## (Q)Mention the methods of estimation of dating fossils and explain briefly.